Image Generation Basics & Prompt Basics

 I still don't know how to word my prompt!
 What can I do?

-masterpiece, best quality, high quality to your prompt, this will pull higher quality vector data and should instantly improve your results.
+If the quality of your generation is lackluster, try adding very aesthetic, best quality, high quality to your prompt, this will pull higher quality data and should instantly improve your results.

-Focus / Subject
+Subject

 Style / Framing Method / Artist / Medium / Time or Era

-Adding a style or framing can focus the AI's vision on your subject: close up, portrait, landscape, wide angle, and so on.
+Adding a style or framing can focus the AI's vision on your subject: close-up, portrait, landscape, wide angle, and so on.
 It also has the ability to influence the style of your image.

-Example: Adding portrait before your prompt can make the shot much more focused, give a different composition and dynamic.
+Example: Adding portrait before your prompt can make the shot much more focused, and give a different composition and dynamic.

 portrait of a ...